 With a laid-back atmosphere, professional but unpretentious bartenders and an overall no-frills approach, the Chart Room has long been a locals' oasis in the middle of a touristy section of the Quarter.
 Having one of the city's best jukeboxes — featuring local favorites from James Booker to Honey Island Swamp Band — doesn't hurt.
 Open daily.
 Smoking allowed.
 No food.

-Rabbit and sausage jambalaya is kicked up to “supreme” with the addition of shrimp, tasso and crawfish tails.
-Smoked duck quesadillas are topped with orange sauce and salsa.
+Jambalaya features rabbit and smoked pork sausage and the “supreme” version adds shrimp, tasso and crawfish tails.
+Smoked duck quesadillas are served with orange sauce, salsa and sour cream.
 No reservations.
-Lunch, dinner and late night daily.
+Lunch, dinner and late-night daily.
 Credit cards. $$

-House-made crabmeat and corn cannelloni is drenched in spicy cream sauce.
-Rack of lamb comes with pasta or salad.
+House-made crabmeat and corn cannelloni are served with spicy cream sauce.
+The bone-in veal chop comes with creamy brandy and mushroom sauce.
+All entrees come with pasta or salad.
 Reservations accepted for large parties.
 Dinner daily.
 Cash only. $$